kasslent/clc-digital-skills/_lessons/module-6.1.md

 ### Setting up our WordPress coding environment
 WordPress is a collection of files, just like our project files.
 The only difference is that WordPress files are written in a language called PHP and they talk to a MySQL database that has the content the website will display on each page.
-(See digram above)
+(See diagram above)
 These are the steps we normally take to set up a WordPress website:

-1. We download the WordPress files.
+1. We download the WordPress files from wordpress.org
 1. We set up a database on a server (this could be a local server on your computer that you can set up with a program like MAMP or it could be a server on the web).
 1. We connect the WP files to the database so they can communicate with each other.
+This is done in the wp-config.php file that you download from wordpress.org in step 1.

 That's it!
 Only 3 steps but they can be a little tricky.
 So instead of running a local server today, we're going to use Cloud9.
 C9 will set up the server, the database and the files we need all in one fell swoop, and it will do it all from the browser!